 No, Adblue® is not a hazardous substance.
 It has no known significant effects or critical hazards.

+AdBlue® is a highly purified colourless liquid.
+It contains demineralized water and urea (32.5%).
 The raw material, urea, even occurs naturally in our digestive system.
-However, we strongly dissuade you to ingest AdBlue® or inhale AdBlue® vapors, due to the risk of an allergic reaction.
+However, we strongly dissuade you to ingest AdBlue® or inhale it’s vapours, due to the risk of an allergic reaction.

 AdBlue® is corrosive and can dissolve materials that are not listed as AdBlue® proof in ISO 22241.
 These materials could create malfunctions in your SCR-catalyst.